1adog1/eve-watchman/README.md

   * If you are using MySQL, the Authentication Method **MUST** be the Legacy Version.
 PDO does not support the use of `caching_sha2_password` Authentication.
 * A Registered Eve Online Application.
   * This can be setup via the [Eve Online Developers Site](https://developers.eveonline.com/).
-  * See `/config/config.ini.dist` for a list of required scopes.
+  * See the [Configuration File](/config/config.ini.dist) for important details about setting this up.
 * [When Using The Neucore Authentication Method] A Neucore Application
   * The application needs the `app-chars` and `app-groups` roles added, along with any groups that you want to be able to set access roles for.
   * _NOTE: It is not currently recommended to use this authentication method, as access is tied to the corporation / alliance of the logged-in character.
 An update to make this authentication method viable is planned for the future._

-## Webapp Setup
+## Web App Setup
 * Rename the Configuration File in `/config/config.ini.dist` to `/config/config.ini` and setup as needed.
   * If you need to move this file you'll need to change the path it's accessed from in `/config/config.php`
-  * Ensure the two config variables in the Requirements section above are set.

 ## Relay Setup
 * After setting up the `/config/config.ini` file and accessing the webserver at least once, you can run `/scripts/Python/run.py` as a cronjob to begin relaying notifications.
   * It's recommended to run this script once a minute, or at an even higher frequency if you have the capability.

 ### To Deploy the Relay on a Separate Server
    In the event that it's not easy to deploy the entire app to one server, the Python-Based Relay can be transferred to another server by following the instructions below:
 * Make sure to copy the `/config/config.ini` file somewhere python can access it.
 * Move the `/scripts/Python/` folder to wherever you'll be running it from.
 * In `/Relay/main.py` change the `CONFIG_PATH_OVERRIDE` variable to an absolute path where your copy of `config.ini` is being stored.

 ## Supported Notifications
 The following notifications are supported and configured according to the following categories:

 ### Upwell Attack/Reinforcement Events
 * StructureDestroyed
 * StructureLostArmor
 * StructureLostShields
 * StructureUnderAttack
 ### Upwell Management Events
 * StructureAnchoring
 * StructureFuelAlert
 * StructureOnline
 * StructureUnanchoring
 * StructureServicesOffline
 * StructureWentHighPower
 * StructureWentLowPower
 * StructureImpendingAbandonmentAssetsAtRisk
 * StructuresReinforcementChanged
 * OwnershipTransferred
 ### Moon Detonations
 * MoonminingAutomaticFracture
 * MoonminingLaserFired
 ### Moon Management
 * MoonminingExtractionCancelled
 * MoonminingExtractionFinished
 * MoonminingExtractionStarted
 ### Sovereignty Attacks/Reinforcement
 * EntosisCaptureStarted
 * SovCommandNodeEventStarted
 * SovStructureReinforced
 * SovStructureDestroyed
 ### Sovereignty Management
 * SovAllClaimAquiredMsg
 * SovAllClaimLostMsg
 * SovStructureSelfDestructRequested
 * SovStructureSelfDestructFinished
 * SovStructureSelfDestructCancel
 ### Customs Office Events
 * OrbitalAttacked
 * OrbitalReinforced
 ### POS Attack Events
 * TowerAlertMsg
 ### POS Management Events
 * TowerResourceAlertMsg
 * AllAnchoringMsg

 ## Credits
 * Much of the relay is based on the [reconbot](https://github.com/flakas/reconbot) project by flakas.
 * The [Unofficial Notification Documentation](https://github.com/antihax/goesi/blob/master/notification/notification.go) by antihax was instrumental in creating many of the custom notifications.
 * Icons used across the web app are from the [Bootstrap Icons](https://icons.getbootstrap.com/) project.